Tim Dobrowolski

 Timothy Dobrowolski (born September 7, 1993) is an American soccer player.
+He played for Louisville City FC for three years as a goalkeeper.

 Early life

 Personal

 Dobrowolski was born in Rockford, Illinois and attended Boylan Catholic High School; winning the Illinois state championship in 2010.

-College and Youth
+College and youth

 Dobrowolski played college soccer at Loyola University Chicago between 2012 and 2015.
 He served as the team's backup goalkeeper his freshman year and was named the starting goalkeeper at the beginning of his sophomore year.
 He was named Missouri Valley Conference goalkeeper of the year and to the All-Conference First-Team for his play in both his junior and senior years.
-During his Senior year he recorded eleven clean sheets to become Loyola's all-time career leader and posted a 0.40 goals against average which ranked second nationally.
+During his senior year he recorded eleven clean sheets to become Loyola's all-time career leader and posted a 0.40 goals against average which ranked second nationally.